 (Note: A criminal background clearance is required before acceptance into this program and a 10 panel drug screening is required prior to clinical and periodically throughout the program.)
 This program is based at the San Angelo Campus.

 Respiratory Care Practitioners (RCPs) assist in the diagnosis and treatment of diseases of the heart and lungs as well as provide respiratory support for patients suffering from many other types of disease.
 Their practice includes patients from all age groups.
 They may work in hospitals, nursing homes, clinics, or the patient's home.
 They are becoming increasingly involved in specialty areas such as air and ground ambulance, patient education, rehabilitation, and intensive care of infants and children.
 Howard College offers an Associate of Applied Science program in Respiratory Care.
 Graduates of this program are eligible to take the National Board for Respiratory Care Therapist Multiple Choice Exam (TMCE).
 CRT or RRT licensure will be determined by scores received on this exam.
 Eligibility to take the Clinical Simulations Exam will be based on achievement of RRT level (advanced) on the TMCE.
-This program is accredited by the Commission on Accreditation for Respiratory Care (CoARC).
+The program has been placed on Probationary Accreditation as of November 2017 (CoARC).

 Interested individuals should attend a Health Professions Orientation as the first step in the application process.
 The initial meeting will determine applicant options and set a time line for completing acceptance requirements.
 The program begins each fall with class selection made by July 15.
 All applicants must have fulfilled admissions criteria by the class selection date.